zrqiao/zrqiao.github.io/_pages/teaching.md

 ---

 ## Conference and seminar presentations

+* Invited talk on <a href="https://arxiv.org/abs/2209.15171">NeuralPLexer</a> at <a href="https://www.nvidia.com/en-us/clara/drug-discovery/">NVIDIA Clara Discovery</a> Show & Tell, Apr.
+5, 2023

+* Invited talk on our <a href="https://arxiv.org/abs/2209.15171">NeuralPLexer</a> work as part of the <a href="https://datasig.ac.uk/event/zhuoran-qiao-2023-03-08">Rough Path Interest Group</a> at the Alan Turing Institute, Mar.
+8, 2023

 * Contributed talk at NeurIPS 2022 <a href="https://www.mlsb.io/">Machine Learning in Structural Biology Workshop</a>.

 * ACS Spring 2022 - Poster and Sci-Mix Session

-* Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
+* Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at Carnegie Mellon University, Jan.
 13, 2022

 * Talk at <a href="https://www.nyas.org/events/2021/ai-in-chemical-biology-new-frontiers/">AI in Chemical Biology: New Frontiers</a> webinar, Mar.
 17, 2021